Math 1000 Course Description

 - Math 1000 is an introductory level algebra course designed to prepare students to be successful in Math 1310.

 - This course is worth two credit hours and will not satisfy the Math General Education requirement.

 - Successful completion of this course will satisfy the prerequisite for Math 1310, Intermediate Algebra.

 Course Design Overview

-Your teacher will discuss study strategies and help you to avoid common errors.
+Your instructor will discuss study strategies and help you to avoid common errors.